 Pediatric neuropsychology fellows typically spend approximately 70% time in clinical service (divided across major and minor rotations, including supervision time), 20% time in research and professional preparation, and 10% time in didactic coursework.
 Professional preparation time supports important professional development efforts, including but not limited to time allotment toward EPPP, provisional licensure in Texas, and time allotment and mentorship toward full state licensure and American Board of Professional Psychology (ABPP) specialization in Clinical Neuropsychology.
-Fellows are strongly encouraged and incentivized to become provisionally licensed prior to or shortly after the commencement of fellowship year 2.
+Fellows are strongly encouraged and incentivized to become provisionally licensed prior to the commencement of fellowship year 2.
 Professional funds to be used toward pursuit of licensure (e.g., EPPP) and/or toward other professional endeavors (e.g., conference attendance/registration, poster printing, etc.) are expected to be available, but confirmation and determination of amount are pending and subject to budget approval.
-Fellows spend 2/3 of their clinical service time focused in neuropsychology (4, 6-month major rotations) and 1/3 in minor rotations drawn from neuropsychology and other concentration areas.
+Fellows are also provided additional protected time during the spring semester of fellowship year 1 dedicated for EPPP preparation and research.
+Fellows spend 2/3 of their clinical service time focused in neuropsychology (4, 6-month major rotations) and 1/3 in minor rotations drawn from neuropsychology and other concentration areas (4, 6-month minor rotations).
 Select, qualified fellows may arrange for a more balanced research and clinical experience while maintaining at least 50% time in clinical service, in keeping with APPCN member program requirements.
 The following is one example of a possible rotation structure: